How Out of the Money Options Work

 Watch our video on how out of the money options contracts work when trading options.
-This is a critical component of trading, so listen up!
+This is a critical component of trading, and the worst and most risky of the three strike prices, so listen up!

 What Does Out of the Money (OTM) Mean With Options?